-Montgomery County ties reopening decisions to vaccination levels
+As vaccination efforts expand, Montgomery ties reopening decisions to how many have gotten shots

 Arlington County’s public health department, for example, began scheduling shots for teenagers as young as 16, who became eligible earlier this month but were waiting in line behind people ages 18 and older.

-Maryland announced drive-through shots will be immediately be available without an appointment at three mass vaccination clinics: the Six Flags site in Prince George’s County, the Regency Stadium site in Charles County and the Ripken Stadium site in Harford County.
+Maryland announced drive-through shots will be immediately available without an appointment at three mass vaccination clinics: the Six Flags site in Prince George’s County, the Regency Stadium site in Charles County and the Ripken Stadium site in Harford County.

 Walk-up shots are now available at nine of Maryland’s vaccination sites.

 Montgomery County officials said the county’s next two reopening phases will be triggered when 60 percent of the population has received at least one shot, and when 50 percent of the population has been fully vaccinated.
-Health officer Travis Gayles said he expects that those two targets could be met within three and six weeks, respectively.
+Health officer Travis Gayles said he expects those two targets could be met within three and six weeks, respectively.

 The county still has more than 30,000 individuals on its preregistration list waiting for invitations to schedule vaccine appointments.
-As officials work their way through that list, they will also start to plan for other “access points” such as walk-up vaccine clinics, said head of emergency management Earl Stoddard.
+As officials work their way through that list, they will also start to plan for other “access points” such as walk-up vaccine clinics, said Earl Stoddard, the head of emergency management.

 “This is a process, it’s not a light switch,” County Council President Tom Hucker (D-District 5) said about the new reopening framework.
 “The sooner we all get vaccinated, the sooner we’ll all get back to normal.”